 • MLG, Do it Yourself Silvia PID Kit - The MLG Properties PID kits are put together from high-quality components and come with excellent, step-by-step instructions making it easy for the user to install on their own.

-• Aerobie Aeropress - This is my personal, favorite method of brewing coffee, second only to espresso.
+• Aerobie Aeropress - This is a, favorite method of brewing coffee for a lot of folks.
 At less than $30 I consider it the best device for the money.
 It is our travel brewer of choice.

 • Urnex Grindz - All Urnex products perform as advertised, and these grinder cleaning pellets are no exception.
 See the before and after images in the review and decide for yourself.